naturalis/angiosperm-traits/README.md

    unchanged (e.g. Dioscorea sp.).
 We probably keep 1+3 and omit 2 from the data.
 We then take other species from the other two data sets (woody/myco) as the background of undomesticated species.

+Things to probably do:

+1. Recode dependent characters to binary states - mostly just for technical reason, but also to shape the exact test that we're trying to do
+2. Correct for collinearity in the predictor characters - probably using variable inflation factor or correlation matrix
+3. Model selection, i.e. which predictors go in the formula for the selected dependent - probably using phylostep